BorgWarner Incorporated

 One of the Largest Mesothelioma Verdicts

-A few years prior to the verdict, Buttitta’s wife established the Mark Buttitta Memorial Foundation for Research, in order to bring awareness to the various ways that people can be exposed to asbestos.
+A few years before the verdict, Buttitta’s wife established the Mark Buttitta Memorial Foundation for Research to bring awareness to how people can be exposed to asbestos.

 Although the primary way of exposure is via work-related activities, many people who live with parents who worked around asbestos have developed life-threatening illnesses through secondhand exposure.